klaasnicolaas/home-assistant-glow/Readme.md

 ## Disclamer

 Affiliate links are used on this repository to support the Home Assistant Glow 🌟 project.
-Some Ad-blockers might block these links an thus they seem to appear broken.
+Some Ad-blockers might block these links and thus they seem to appear broken.
 You will have to temporarily disable ad-blocker to open these links.

 ## License